tanfwong/rfsoc_notes/_sources/ch1/workflow.md

   flow corresponds to the *Vitis Integrated Flow* since Vitis v2024.2 {cite}`ug1701`.

-* The components constitute a VAAD flow inlcude:
+* The components that constitute a VAAD flow inlcude:
   - a *Vitis extensible platform* which serves as an abstraction of the PL hardware to the host application development process, and the platform is composed of